 If you do decide to appeal the first step is to lodge an Intimation of Intention to Appeal letter (IIA) against the decision.
 This is a simple short letter letting the Senate Office know that you intend to appeal.
 If you wish you can download and customise our Template IIA letter.

 This ‘IIA letter’ normally has to be submitted within 10 working days (2 weeks) of the Appeals Committee decision which you are appealing against.
-Both the IIA and the full appeal letter should be submitted in writing to the Head of Senate Office at senate-appeals@glasgow.ac.uk for the attention of the Senior Senate Assessor for Academic Appeals.
+Both the IIA and the Senate Appeal form should be submitted in writing to the Head of Senate Office at senate-appeals@glasgow.ac.uk for the attention of the Senior Senate Assessor for Academic Appeals.

-If you have missed this deadline, sometimes the committee will be willing to consider a late appeal, but this depends on circumstances as to why the appeal was late, why you were precluded from meeting the deadline, and all of this would need to be explained in your letter.
+If you have missed this deadline, sometimes the committee will be willing to consider a late appeal, but this depends on circumstances as to why the appeal was late, why you were precluded from meeting the deadline, and all of this would need to be explained in your appeal form.

-Once you have submitted your Intimation of Intention to Appeal (IIA) letter, you have a further 20 working days (4 weeks) to get your full letter of appeal together, which would state all your grounds and your desired remedy, and include any evidence that is relevant to your case.
+Once you have submitted your Intimation of Intention to Appeal (IIA) letter, you have a further 20 working days (4 weeks) to get your appeal form together, which would state all your grounds and your desired remedy, and include any evidence that is relevant to your case.

 At any time during this process, if you are at all unsure, want to talk it over with someone or would like to request representation, please contact The Advice Centre and our trained and experienced staff will be happy to help.

-Important – your letter should be concise, but you need to make sure you’ve included all necessary information.
+Important – your appeal form submission should be concise, but you need to make sure you’ve included all necessary information.
 Please check this list before you submit.

 - Have you included your name, address, phone number and email address?